siderishub/Mlops-group-60/reports/README.md

 >
 > Answer:

 We followed pep8 guidelines for code quality which were also enforced with ruff.
+Instead or writing alot of comments code was written in a way that was self explanatory.
 Also for linting a pre-commit was used which has stuff like removing whitespaces and such.
 Also we tried to follow coding practices as snake_case for functions and other "standard rules" which are used typically in python code so that it would be more easily readable to people familiar with python code.
 Practices like these are essential for code readability, understanding and for code maintenance to be easier.
 For projects like this one which I would say is supposed to mimic a research project it creates an easier way for people to meddle and do changes in the code.
 For bigger projects and companies maintenance and the ability to do quick code changes is essential, these practices help achieve that.

 ## Version control